JTZ18/image-enhancement-deglaring/README.md

 # Image Enhancement System

 This system enhances grayscale images using a UNet model.
 It consists of a FastAPI backend for image processing and a Streamlit frontend for user interaction.
-The deployed frontend is available at https://image-enhancement-frontend.joozcave.uk.
-The deployed backend is available at https://image-enhancement-backend.joozcave.uk.
-The full report for this project is available [here](https://wandb.ai/jooz-cave/image-deglaring-sweep/reports/Image-De-glaring---VmlldzoxMjg0MTExMw?accessToken=npyx1xtj55rqrp8lqvzuauc3uur79os9udklwnustgslmelvqld3vqhlrn0amz61)
+- The deployed frontend is available at https://image-enhancement-frontend.joozcave.uk
+- The deployed backend is available at https://image-enhancement-backend.joozcave.uk
+- The full Weights and Biases report for this project is available [here](https://wandb.ai/jooz-cave/image-deglaring-sweep/reports/Image-De-glaring---VmlldzoxMjg0MTExMw?accessToken=npyx1xtj55rqrp8lqvzuauc3uur79os9udklwnustgslmelvqld3vqhlrn0amz61)

 ## Project Structure

 ```
-/ta-2025/
+/image-enhancement-glare-removal/
 ├── api/                 # Backend API
 │   ├── app.py           # FastAPI application
 │   ├── Dockerfile       # Docker configuration for API